brainthrash/Pico-Projects/README.md

-This is the projects that I am creating to use my Raspberry PI Pico for potential Geocache hides.
+This is the projects that I am creating while experiementing with my Raspberry PI Picos for potential Geocache hides.

 These projects are inspired by caches that I've found in the Catalina State Park area.